Mikie Sherrill: 2018

 On May 11, 2017, Sherrill launched her campaign for New Jersey's 11th congressional district in the United States House of Representatives.
 The seat had been held by 12-term Republican incumbent Rodney Frelinghuysen, the chairman of the House Appropriations Committee, who in January 2018 announced he would not seek reelection.
 The district had long been considered a Republican stronghold, even after it had been made slightly more Democratic on paper by pushing it further into Essex County, including a slice of Montclair around Sherrill's home.
 Frelinghuysen had been reelected three more times in this redrawn district without serious difficulty, but was thought to be vulnerable after Donald Trump carried it by one percentage point in 2016.

 In November 2017, comedian Chelsea Handler, who is from Livingston, went to Montclair to support Sherrill's campaign.
 Sherrill was endorsed by the political action committee organization VoteVets.org, the pro-choice Democratic PAC EMILY's List, the editorial board of The New York Times, and the New Jersey chapter of Clean Water Action.

 In June 2018, Sherrill won the Democratic primary with 77% of the vote, beating four other candidates.

 Sherrill raised $2.8 million during the primary election, placing her among the top House fundraisers in the country.
 Her campaign raised $1.9 million in the second quarter of 2018, setting a record for a House candidate from New Jersey in one quarter.

-On November 6, Sherrill defeated Republican nominee Jay Webber with 56.8% of the vote to Webber's 42.1%.
-The election marked the largest partisan vote share swing in the 2018 cycle, with a 33-percentage-point swing from a 19-point Republican margin in 2016 to a 15-point Democratic one in 2018.
+On November 6, Sherrill defeated Republican state assemblyman Jay Webber with 56.8% of the vote to Webber's 42.1%.
+The election marked the largest partisan vote share swing in the 2018 cycle, with a 33-point swing from a 19-point Republican margin in 2016 to a 15-point Democratic one in 2018.
 Sherrill is the first Democrat to win this seat since 16-term incumbent Joseph Minish was defeated in 1984 after the district had been redrawn to be more Republican.
 She was the first Democrat since Minish's defeat to win more than 40% of the district's vote.